ileanadatamania/Data-Science-Portfolio/README.md

  **Hypothesis Proposed**

- From Bestbuy laptop sample data in 2017.
  How much is ad impression demand influenced by main competitors when they change their prices?
- This model help us know the naturality of competition between prices of our own price product advertised against main competitors price product changes
+ This model help us to know the naturality of competition between prices of our own price product advertised against main     competitors price product changes

 #### Machine Learning Model